 Windy’s breeding brought her owners and investors $15,000 in 2016 at the famed Keeneland Yearling Sale, where she was bought by a top racehorse owner named Craig Aguiar.
 However, as is the case with so many racehorses, excellent breeding did not translate into top racing talent.
 Princessdaisyleigh’s final race at Churchill Downs on September 17, 2017 culminated in an 8th place-finish (out of nine horses).
 She had earned less than $2500 in her three races.

-Almost exactly one year later, on September 13, 2018, Crosswind vice president Karen Johnson noticed her sitting in a Texas kill pen, waiting to be saved, or shipped to slaughter in Mexico.
+Almost exactly one year later, on September 13, 2018, A Crosswind vice president noticed her sitting in a Texas kill pen, waiting to be saved, or shipped to slaughter in Mexico.
+We had recently done work for the producers of “Unbranded,” so rescue horses were on our mind at the time, and we couldn’t resist this beautiful girl.

-After quarantine, vet attention and rest for an injury, Windy spent the next few months relaxing and just “being a horse” at Karen’s farm.
+After quarantine, vet attention and rest for an injury, Windy spent the next few months relaxing and just “being a horse.”
 In June 2019 she entered training with Dan Keen, during which she had to learn that not every ride is a race, as well as encountering many other things most racehorses don’t see – from cows, to ATVs.
+Now, she lives on the XW Ranch just east of Austin and is learning to jump under the care of William Graham and Savannah Sinderud.

 Regardless of what Windy’s final horse “degree” will be in – whether it’s trail and pleasure, jumping, or working cows – she has become an important member of the Crosswind team and is a reminder of what can happen when responsibility wanes, and as a symbol of hope for new beginnings.